-X-ray Visionary Projects (XVPs) should describe a major, coherent science program to address key, high-impact, scientific question(s) in current astrophysics and may span up to 3 cycles when required to achieve the scientific goals.
+X-ray Visionary Projects (XVPs) should describe a major, coherent science program to address key, high-impact, scientific question(s) in current astrophysics.
 We envision that XVPs will result in data sets of lasting value to the astronomical community.
 We encourage proposers to describe the legacy value of the data and any data products and/or software they expect to release to the community as part of their project.